 The Alaska Commission on Postsecondary Education (ACPE), the state’s higher education agency, is a State of Alaska program offering low-cost education loans to students and their parents or family members.
 ACPE offers a discounted interest rate on their Alaska Supplemental Education Loan (ASEL) to students attending an Alaska higher education institution.
 Learn more about Alaska’s state student loans.

-Sallie Mae offers the Smart Option Student Loan for undergraduate students.
+Sallie Mae offers student loans for undergraduate students.
 You can borrow up to your remaining Cost of Attendance.

 Wells Fargo Loans

 Wells Fargo offers a variety of student loans, offering you options to find the loan that best suits your needs.